Autodesk Fusion | Free Software for Students and Educators | Autodesk

-Autodesk Fusion is a professional, full-scale integrated 3D modeling cloud-based CAD/CAM/CAE/PCB platform that lets your design and make anything.
+Autodesk Fusion is a professional, full-scale integrated 3D modeling cloud-based CAD/CAM/CAE/PCB platform that lets you design and make anything.
 Some of the key Autodesk Fusion benefits for educators include:

 Autodesk Fusion is free for eligible educators and students.
 Available on Mac, PC, and Chromebook.